Contents

 Overview

-Assets are the apps and books that an organization owns.
-The Manage Assets endpoints allow for asynchronous management of these assets to users and devices with mobile device management (MDM) software.
+Assets are the apps, books, and subscriptions that an organization owns.
+The asset management endpoints allow for asynchronous management of these assets to users and devices with mobile device management (MDM) software.

 Before managing the assets in an organization, you need to retrieve all of the assets that the organization owns by making a request to Get Assets.